ckz8780/ci-pp-flask/README.md

 - Flask

 #### Usage:
-- Clone or download the repo
+- Clone the repo or download/extract all files
-- Extract all files
 - `pip3 install flask` (if you haven't installed flask)
 - `cd [extracted files dir]`
 - Open run.py and remove `host` and `port` parameters from `app.run()` function